About Our Schools

 Our Catholic schools continue to implement Strategic Vision 2020: Charting a Course for Excellence which was promulgated in September 2013.
 The Strategic Vision provides direction and purpose for our work in Catholic education through the year 2020.
 Throughout the 2012-2013 School Year many people from across the Diocese of Palm Beach were involved in the development of the Strategic Vision 2020.
 Three consultants from the Alliance for Catholic Education at the University of Notre Dame guided us through this strategic visioning process.

-The Diocese of Palm Beach consists of five-counties and has 19 schools which include two preschools, 14 elementary schools and three high schools.
+The Diocese of Palm Beach consists of five-counties and has 18 schools which include three preschools, 12 elementary schools and three high schools.
 View the Superintendent’s Message about our schools here.

 The Mission of the Catholic Schools of the Diocese of Palm Beach is to build learning communities, based on the Gospel message of Jesus Christ and rich in Catholic values and tradition.
 The schools have a commitment and responsibility to teach the “whole child” in mind, body, and spirit.
 In developing the gifts, talents, and uniqueness of their students, the schools seek to prepare leaders and Christian stewards as a beacon of hope for the Church of the future.